 “The simple reason why the majority of scientists are not creative is not because they don't know how to think; but because they don't know how to stop thinking.”
 (Tolle, 2011)

 Led by John Bickart.
-John is an over 40 year veteran teacher of both children and adults.
+John is a veteran teacher of both children and adults.
 He is also an educational consultant.
 His goal as a teacher is to work in the background while letting good ideas speak for themselves.
 He believes that teachers and students know what they want and that we empower ourselves when we listen to our hearts.
 He values helping his students transform personally over simply passing along information.
 His professional offerings include: higher ed. pre-service teacher preparation, in-service teacher workshops, high/middle school science and math for youth at risk, science topics for incarcerated individuals, and educational software development.

 The overview can be given as a talk by itself.